-The Department of Pharmacology offers individuals interested in furthering their research skills the opportunity to complete a research internship in a biomedical research laboratory.
 The goals of this program are to provide interns with practical experience in biomedical research and to help them gain an understanding of recent advances in pharmacological research through interactions with faculty and postdoctoral fellows within the department.
 Research activities will be customized for each intern’s specific interests and educational goals.
 Each internship will last at least two months after safety training but no more than six months, and will be on an unpaid volunteer basis.
 Each intern will be assigned a departmental faculty mentor, please contact the faculty for field of interest.

 • Opportunity to work directly with a faculty mentor and lab members within a flexible schedule;